Mootly/mpc_toplink/README.md

 | mpc_toplink.min.js.map  | Map file.
 | _invoke.js              | Example implementation code.

+## Installation

+Download this repo, or just the script, and add it to the script library for your site.

+This script has no external dependencies.

-## Implementation
+## Configuration

 The script inserts a link to the top of the page before each heading specified by `pAddTags` in the section of the document specified by `pContainer`.

-The top of the page is an ID that should be defined and passed in to the call.
+The referenced top of the page is an ID that should be defined and passed in to the call.
 The fallthrough is as follows:

   1. Use the specified ID passed in on instantiation.
   2. If no ID was passed, check the body tag for an ID.